Household-Management-101.com

 Instead, my point is -- who doesn't grow up and have to clean toilets?

 However, unless you are very well off most people do clean their own houses, so why would you belittle a large proportion of the population?
+And why are those who could afford to have someone else clean their house somehow better?

 The statement also seems to suggest there is no intrinsic value in cleaning our homes.